s-fifteen-instruments/qcrypto/docs/source/Theory.rst

 -U       None                               Timestamps use Unix time as origin.
 ====== ==================================== ===========

 :code:`chopper.c` is responsible for sorting the timestamps on the low-count side into suitably sized bins.
-It is called with the following options in :code:`chopper.py` `[source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/chopper.py#L61-L73>`_
+It is called with the following options in :code:`chopper.py` `[chopper source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/chopper.py#L61-L73>`_

 ====== ==================================== ===========
 Option Argument                             Description